RamXX/cfjump/README.md

 ```
 git clone https://github.com/RamXX/cfjump
 cd cfjump
-docker build -t ramxx/cfjump:latest -t ramxx/cfjump:v0.2 .
+docker build -t ramxx/cfjump:latest -t ramxx/cfjump:v0.3 .
 docker push ramxx/cfjump
 ```
-Increment the version if you change this.

 ## Running
 First, make sure you can run instances as a regular unprivileged user.
 This container will create an internal user with uid and gid of 1000, same as the default in Ubuntu, which makes easier to share folders.

 The included `cfj` script make the operation of virtual jumpboxes easy.
 I suggest you copy it to your $PATH and use it directly.
 The operation is:

 - `cfj list` to list the running containers.
 - `cfj <name>` to either create or enter a container.
 - `cfj kill <name>` to delete a running container.
 The associated shared volume won't be deleted.
 That needs to be done manually if desired.

 Without the script, you can manually run a brand new instance:

 ```
-mkdir shared_vol
+mkdir shared_vol && touch shared_vol/.touchfile
 docker run --name="Jumpbox1" -it -v $(pwd)/shared_vol:/home/ops \
 ramxx/cfjump /bin/bash
 ```